kubesphere/website/content/en/blogs/aws-kubernetes.md

 snapshot: '/images/blogs/en/aws-kubernetes/aws.png'
 ---

 The high availability (HA) of clusters in production environments should be taken seriously.
+Kubernetes and AWS EC2 instances are widely used in various production environments.
+However, running Kubernetes on AWS while ensuring HA can be complex for many users.
+In this article, we will demonstrate how KubeKey can help you easily deploy Kubernetes on AWS and ensure HA.

-In this article, we will show you how to quickly deploy an HA Kubernetes cluster on AWS EC2 instances.
-To meet the service requirements of the Kubernetes cluster, we need to ensure the HA of kube-apiserver.
+To meet the HA service requirements of Kubernetes in AWS, we need to ensure the HA of kube-apiserver.
 You can use either of the following methods to meet the target:

 * Use AWS ELB (recommended).
 * Use keepalived+haproxy to implement load balancing for kube-apiserver.

-This article demonstrates how to use the AWS ELB service to deploy an HA Kubernetes cluster.
+This article uses the AWS ELB service as an example.

 ## Prerequisites